phamhanh/TempehWarden/README.md

 conditions can be set in <a style="color: rgb(51, 255, 51);" href="/public/help/help_alarms.html">a dialog</a> opened by
 clicking on the Alarms
 button.
 Alarm notifications are sent to specified email addresses, including those associated with cell phone/SMS accounts.
-CellarWarden also compresses older data, as can be configured under the Logging Option in the <a style="color: rgb(51, 255, 51);" href="/public/help/help_config.html">Configure dialog</a>.
+TempehWarden also compresses older data, as can be configured under the Logging Option in the <a style="color: rgb(51, 255, 51);" href="/public/help/help_config.html">Configure dialog</a>.
-Alternatively, CellarWarden can
+Alternatively, TempehWarden can
 maintain data for a set period, deleting older data as time progresses in round-robbin fashion.
 These logging options prevent the log file from becoming too large and slowing down client side operations.
 Note that while not shown above, moving the mouse over the graphs will show the data values for each plot in legend to the right of the graph.
-CellarWarden call also monitor door open events and will plot these on the main screen.
+TempehWarden call also monitor door open events and will plot these on the main screen.
 Alarms can be set up to notify the user if doors are left open too long.</p>
 <p></p>
 <h2><a id="user-content-hardware-configuration" class="anchor" href="#hardware-configuration" aria-hidden="true"><span class="octicon octicon-link"></span></a>Hardware
 Configuration</h2>
-<p>The minimal hardware for CellarWarden is a single
+<p>The minimal hardware for TempehWarden is a single
 <a style="color: rgb(51, 255, 51);" href="https://www.adafruit.com/product/386">DHT11</a>/<a style="color: rgb(51, 255, 51);" href="https://www.adafruit.com/product/385">DHT22</a>/<a style="color: rgb(51, 255, 51);" href="https://www.adafruit.com/products/393">AM2302</a>
 combined temp/humidity sensor connected to a free GPIO pin on a Raspberry Pi B, B Plus or RPi2.
 As shown in the Fritzing schematic